neil7057/pjl_host_system/README.md

 When working on the app in VSC a local database (sqlite) is used which will not be available on the deployed app.
 You will need to set up a separate database for the deployed site.

 -   Create a PostgresSQL database using normal procedures.
--   Copy the database URL... you will need this in Heroku.
+-   Copy the database URL.
+You will need this in Heroku.

 #### Set up Heroku & connecting your new Database

 -   Go to [Heroku](https://www.heroku.com/) and log in (or set up an account if you don't have one - please note you may incur charges for using Heroku)
 -   Click on the 'New' button then 'create new app'
 -   Name your app and select your nearest region
--   With your app set up go to the app's settings tab and under config variable click on 'reveal config variables' and add a new variable with the Key of `DATABASE_URL` and the value as the database URL that you copied from ElephantSQL
+-   With your app set up go to the app's settings tab and under config variable click on 'reveal config variables' and add a new variable with the Key of `DATABASE_URL` and the value as the database URL that you copied from your created SQL DB
 -   Back in VSC go to settings.py and paste the following in to your DATABASE section to tell it to connect to the new database
 -   (**Note - do not push your code to GitHub whilst this value is in your settings.py, it is a secret value that must not be shared, we will remove it later**)

 ```
 DATABASES = {
-        'default': dj_database_url.parse(os.environ.get('your elephanySQL database url here'))
+        'default': dj_database_url.parse(os.environ.get('your SQL database url here'))
     }
 ```

--   In you VSC terminal type `python3 manage.py showmigrations` to check you are connected to the new database, if you are you will see a list of migrations with no ticks next to them
+-   In you VSC terminal type `python3 manage.py showmigrations` to check you are connected to the new database, if you are you will see a list of migrations with no ticks next to them.
+If python3 gives an error, try python instead
 -   Run the following command `python3 manage.py migrate` to migrate the database structure from your project to the new database
 -   Any data that you have added to your SQLite database will not transfer to the new one.
 You will need to populate the site on the deployed app once it is up and running or using Fixtures (JSON files with all your database content) if you have them.
 You can find out more about Fixtures and how to use them in the [Django documentation.](https://docs.djangoproject.com/en/4.2/howto/initial-data/#:~:text=you%20use%20TransactionTestCase.-,fixtures%20.,the%20manage.py%20dumpdata%20command.)
 -   Create a superuser for your deployed site and new database (this will allow you to check if the database is working and access the site admin on the deployed site) using the following command in the terminal: `python3 manage.py createsuperuser` and set up login details for them following the instructions.